FIVE-STEP APPROACH FOR STRATEGIC FINANCIAL PLANNING

 Picking the right investment product out of a pool of investment product options in the market can be really tough.
 But if you decide your investment strategy, if you know the purpose of your investment, if you determine your financial goals, things get much simpler.

 #4 BE DISCIPLINED

 Being disciplined isn’t easy, be it life or investments.
 Despite best intentions and claims, many investors chase performance, they react emotionally to the market volatility and hence end up incurring far more trading costs than good discipline would suggest.
 Even when there is a long-term plan in place, if it’s not followed, the plan is just a distant dream.

 It’s not over yet.
-To ensure your investment plan performs as per your expectations, you must regularly review and refine your portfolio as necessary.
+To ensure your personal financial investment plan performs as per your expectations, you must regularly review and refine your portfolio as necessary.
 We suggest at least once in six months.

 A strategic investment plan is a great thing.
 It can help you to get returns on your small/big monthly investment amount that you never thought possible.
 If you haven’t already planned your investments, take the time to lay out a strategic investment plan now.
 It will help keep a track on your investment growth and focus on the future.

 Choosing an investment strategy is about making informed decisions.
 Identifying the strategies that are best aligned with your financial goals is a smart way to keep your investment plan on track.
 You can also benefit from including different investment strategies and diversifying your portfolio.